duncanmcclean/duplicator/README.md

 # Duplicator
 > Duplicate Entries in Statamic 3

 This addon makes it easy for content editors to duplicate existing entries from within the Statamic Control Panel.
+In the future, hopefully this addon will be updated to support duplicating other things like Blueprints and Assets.

 ![Addon Demo](./demo.gif)